-Rafa Benitez says he has an open mind on the future of Moussa Sissoko at Newcastle United.
+Rafa Benitez gives his view on the Newcastle future of unsettled Moussa Sissoko

 The midfielder wanted to leave St James’s Park in this summer’s transfer window.

 Real Madrid and Juventus are among the clubs tracking the 26-year-old, who returned to training this week ahead of tomorrow night’s season-opener against Fulham at Craven Cottage.